 Integrating Leadership Character and Skills (Point of View Paper)

-An organization can have the right strategy, structure, systems, and processes in place, but to succeed, it still requires people to execute the strategy.
-The challenge to the organization’s leaders is to create an environment in which employees feel valued, engaged, and committed to executing that strategy.
+An organisation can have the right strategy, structure, systems, and processes in place, but to succeed, it still requires people to execute the strategy.
+The challenge to the organisation’s leaders is to create an environment in which employees feel valued, engaged, and committed to executing that strategy.

-What are organizations doing to develop leaders who can drive the organization forward and inspire individuals to follow?
-Most organizations say increasing leadership effectiveness is a high priority.
-However, many of those same organizations admit they are not very effective at developing great leaders.
+What are organisations doing to develop leaders who can drive the organisation forward and inspire individuals to follow?
+Most organisations say increasing leadership effectiveness is a high priority.
+However, many of those same organisations admit they are not very effective at developing great leaders.

 In order to develop great leaders, you first have to answer the question: “What makes a great leader?”
 During the 40 years Wilson Learning has studied and implemented leadership development efforts, we have come to believe that how leaders view their purpose, and integrate skills and character, sets the course for their success.

 For Wilson Learning, the purpose of a leader is to engage others in committing their full energy to the creation of value and success.
 This statement contains important elements that are at the core of our leadership point of view: